Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Eclipse X--ray bursts

-We first tested several spectral models, including a single blackbody (BB), a two-blackbody (BB + BB), and a BB with a cyclotron resonant scattering feature (CRSF).
-For the representative plateau burst (Burst A), the temperature of a single BB model fluctuates slightly around a constant value, indicating that the slight differences among the spectra could stem from the dynamic fluctuation of the steady fireball.
-However a clear residual dip appears at $20\sim50$ keV (see the Figure \ref{appxfig:4spec_model_A} in Appendix \ref{appxsec:spec_analys}), indicating the presence of an absorption feature.
-Adopting a unified temperature at $k_\mathrm{B}T=9.49$ keV and introducing a CRSF component at $E_\mathrm{cyc}=35.0$ keV significantly improves the fit (see the Table \ref{appxtab:5burst_spec_resul} in Appendix \ref{appxsec:spec_analys} for comparison of the AIC/BIC values), suggesting a magnetic field strength much lower than the surface value of the magnetar, i.e., $\sim3\times10^{12}$ G. This indicates that the line-forming region is far away from the surface.
-Generally speaking, in addition to the black body component, wider-band spectra of X-ray bursts of magnetars sometimes have another spectral component arising from the Comptonization of the thermal photons \citep{Ioka2020ApJ,Yang2021ApJ,Yamasaki2022MNRAS,Zhang2023MNRAS}, usually dominating the higher energy band ($\gtrsim 80$ keV).
+To obtain the emitting areas of fireballs, we tested several spectral models, including a single-blackbody (BB) model, a two-BB (BB + BB) model, and a BB plus cyclotron resonant scattering feature (BB + CRSF) model.
+For the representative plateau burst (Burst A), the temperature of a single-BB model fluctuates slightly around a constant value, indicating that the slight differences among the spectra could stem from the dynamic fluctuation of the steady fireball.
+However, a clear residual dip appears at $20$--$50\,\mathrm{keV}$ (see the Figure \ref{appxfig:4spec_model_A} in Appendix \ref{appxsec:spec_analys}), indicating the presence of an absorption feature.
+Adopting a unified temperature at $k_\mathrm{B}T=9.49$ keV and introducing a CRSF component at $E_\mathrm{cyc}=35.0$ keV significantly improves the fit (see the Table \ref{appxtab:5burst_spec_resul} in Appendix \ref{appxsec:spec_analys}), suggesting a magnetic field strength much lower than the surface value of the magnetar, i.e., $\sim3\times10^{12}$ G. This indicates that the line-forming region is far away from the surface.
+Generally speaking, in addition to the BB component, wider-band spectra of X-ray bursts of magnetars sometimes have another spectral component arising from the Comptonization of the thermal photons \citep{Ioka2020ApJ,Yang2021ApJ,Yamasaki2022MNRAS,Zhang2023MNRAS}, usually dominating the higher energy band ($\gtrsim 80$ keV).
 This component is not considered here.
-In summary, from a qualitative perspective, the BB + CRSF model provides a better statistical and physical description of the data, as supported by the AIC and BIC tests.
-Therefore, the plateau emission of constant temperature and emission area undoubtedly provides us with a special opportunity to explore the eclipse effect.
+In summary, from a qualitative perspective, the BB + CRSF model provides a better statistical and physical description of the data, as supported by the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) tests.
+Therefore, the plateau emission, with a nearly constant temperature and emission area, undoubtedly provides a unique opportunity to explore the eclipse effect.

+Taking Burst A as a template, we visually inspected the remaining long bursts and identified four bursts showing similar behaviors to that of Burst A, but with a partial deletion, labeled as Bursts B--E. The light curves of these four bursts are shown in Figure \ref{fig:lc_each_eclipsed}, where the rapid rise and decline phases are not fully displayed to more clearly show the details of the plausible "plateau phase".
+The spectral fitting of these bursts reveals a non-evolving temperature but a varying emission area, which can be naturally explained by the eclipse effect owing to the emission fireball moving into the shadow of the magnetar.
+Therefore, we take these four bursts as samples of eclipsed X-ray bursts in this work.